Nicolas-mahe/ansible-windows/deck/labs/lab_03.md

 ansible-vault encrypt_string --vault-password-file .vault_pass 'replace by the password of the user ansible'
 ```

 The output of the command contains the encrypted value of the password.
-Repalce the value of the variable `ansible_password` (in the file `inventories/dev/host_vars/azure_vm.yml`) by the encypted value.
+Replace the value of the variable `ansible_password` (in the file `inventories/dev/host_vars/azure_vm.yml`) by the encypted value.

 The file `inventories/dev/host_vars/azure_vm.yml` should be similar to: